sungnga/instagram-clone-app/README.md

   - Allows us to collapse long lines of text, such as the comment captions
 - @rooks/use-outside-click
   - The useOutsideClick hook allows us to hide the NotificationList when click anywhere on the page
+- @tanem/react-nprogress
+  - Showing the progress while a page is loading or when a route changes